otzbergnet/tabCount/readme.md

 ## About

-With Safari 13 Apple depreated old style Safari Extensions (.safariextensions), which let to a number of extensions to become unavailable.
+With Safari 13 Apple deprecated old style Safari Extensions (.safariextensions), which meant a large number of extensions became unavailable.

-[@gingerbeardman](https://github.com/gingerbeardman) contacted me about [Safari Count Tabs Extension](https://github.com/adrianh/safari-count-tabs-extension), which was no longer able to run inthe latest Safari builds.
+[@gingerbeardman](https://github.com/gingerbeardman) contacted me about [Safari Count Tabs Extension](https://github.com/adrianh/safari-count-tabs-extension), which was no longer able to run in the latest Safari builds.

-The inspiration stems from someone else's work and I am grateful to both for mentioning it
+The inspiration stems from someone else's work and I am grateful to both for mentioning it.

 ## Translations

 At this time the app is localized in English & German - I would love to add your language.
-Please contact me to make this happen
+Please contact me to make this happen.

 ## Design